kamilkhanlab/nonsmooth-forward-ad/README.md

 - `(y, yCompass) = eval_compass_difference(f::Function, x::Vector{Float64})`:

 	- evaluates `y = f(x)` and the compass difference `yCompass` of a scalar-valued function `f` at `x`.
 If `f` has a domain dimension of 1 or 2, then `yCompass` is guaranteed to be an element of Clarke's generalized gradient.

+All exported functions have an optional key argument for `ztol` that allows for a variable value for the function tolerance to be set by the user.
+A default value is set to: `1e-08`.

 ### Operator overloading